zoowii/easy_json.py/README.md

 ```
 pip install easy_install
 ```
-or download the package the command `python setup.py install`
+or download the package and run the command `python setup.py install`

 # Usage:
 ```